DERaC-IO/DeracioTSS/README.md

 wget https://raw.githubusercontent.com/DERaC-IO/DeracioTSS/f6691d177de800434593cb336f102c1181c73439/tss.py
 ```

 If you love `cURL` or `requests`, it's OK.
-The script requires `questionary` and `subprocess` packages, so install the two with `pip` in your virtual environment.
+The script requires the `questionary` package, so install it with `pip` in your virtual environment.

 ```
-pip install questionary subprocess
+pip install questionary
 ```

 Now you are ready to start the script with `python` or `python3`.